swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 ## Implementation status

-An [unsafeptr_convert branch][2] has the first prototype, named `UnsafeBytePointer`, and includes stdlib and type system changes listed below.
+An [unsafeptr_convert branch][2] has the first prototype, named `UnsafeBytePointer`, and includes standard library and type system changes listed below.
 A [rawptr branch][3] has the latest proposed implementation of `UnsafeRawPointer`.
-I am currently updating the rawptr branch to include the following changes.
+I am currently updating the `rawptr` branch to include the following changes.

 There are a several things going on here in order to make it possible to build the standard library with the changes: